Drum Instruction, Owner

 D. Scott Williams

 Scott Williams is the author of several instructional drum books.
 They include “The Funky Six”, and “Drum Fills… The Basics and Beyond”.
 Both are available internationally from Mel Bay Publications.

 In constant demand as a drum lesson instructor in the Lehigh Valley, he enjoys a busy teaching schedule.
 For over 15 years, Scott has taught drummers of all ages and skill levels.
 He has created a strong drum curriculum drawing on years of experience performing, recording, teaching and his life long study of the art of drumming.
 This enables Scott to offer something to drummers of all styles, ages, and levels of experience.
 His students vary from absolute beginners (both young and old!) to experienced players looking to further their abilities, and even other drum teachers.
 For more specific information about Scott’s drum instruction and curriculum, please see the Music Lessons page of this website, or call 610-391-0720.

 Scott has studied at the prestigious Drummer’s Collective in NYC with master teachers Kim Plainfield and Frank Katz, and also with Jimmy DeGrasso (Megadeth, Alice Cooper, Y&T) along with numerous other gifted teachers.
-The high standards that were set by these teachers remain an important influence on Scott as an educator.
+The high standards that were set by these music instructors and teachers remain an important influence on Scott as an educator.

 In addition to teaching at his own studio, DrumWorks School of Music, Scott has taught for over 10 years at the California Drum Shop, The Community Music School in Allentown, PA (1984-1985) and was the Percussion Instructor for the Parkland High School Marching Band (1985 & 86 seasons).

 Scott is a Vic Firth Artist, and is a member of the Vic Firth Education Team and The Percussive Arts Society.